nymea/nymea-wiki/Configuration.md

 ## Logging Database

-The logging database is a sqlite3 database and contains every logg event of the guhd server.
+The logging database is a sqlite3 database and contains every log event of the guhd server.

 **user** - If you start guhd as user, the logging database will be stored in: